 I usually suggest one of the following four substitutes:

 Blackstrap molasses contains small amounts of iron and b vitamins and is a wonderful substitute especially for women who may be borderline anemic or those who are vegetarian.

-Very small quantities of honey can be used because it is a source of vitamins and minerals but it is still high in sugars so moderation is advised if trying to decrease sugar.
+Very small quantities of honey can be used because it’s a source of vitamins and minerals.
+It’s still high in sugars so moderation is advised if trying to decrease overall sugar intake.

 Choose pure grade “B” maple syrup which is less refined and slightly more nutritious than other forms of maple syrup.

-And finally some people enjoy using Stevia which is a plant that has a naturally sweet taste and was traditionally used to sweeten teas.
-Its long term effects are still in question though so short term minimal use is recommended.
+And finally, some people enjoy using Stevia which is a plant that has a naturally sweet taste and was traditionally used to sweeten teas.
+Its long term effects are still in question so short term minimal use is recommended.

 6) Replace your old habit with a new one